PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 - download (wget) files or archive(s) from the pathway resource (e.g., wget http://www.reactome.org/download/current/biopax3.zip)
 - extract what you need (e.g. some species data only)
-- create a simple zip/gzip archive, name it according to IDENTIFIER.VERSION.EXT schema (alternatively, use, e.g., file:///full-path-to/smth.zip URL in the metadata.conf)
+- create a simple zip/gzip archive, name it according to IDENTIFIER.EXT schema (alternatively, use, e.g., file:///full-path-to/smth.zip URL in the metadata.conf)

-4. set "maintenance-mode.enabled=true" in the cpath properties.
+4. set "maintenance.enabled=true" in the cpath properties.

 4. Run import-data.sh script and follow the instructions/questions...